Back to Back Issues Page

 From the food we eat

-It's long been known that plastic is embedded deep in the flesh of fish swimming in a polluted sea; and new research published in the journal Environmental Science and Technology has confirmed finding it in many other sea foods such as oysters and prawns.
+It's long been known that plastic is embedded deep in the flesh of fish swimming in polluted oceans; and new research published in the journal Environmental Science and Technology has confirmed finding it in many other sea foods such as oysters and prawns.

-In the salt we add to our food.
+In the sea-salt we add to our food.

 Terrified